Blog post explaining the importance of IBI tax and the consequences of non-payment.

 The idea of writing this blog post has come about on filing taxes for expats, specifically holiday letting income tax.
 We have realized there is a huge number of foreign owners who remain completely unaware of the existence of IBI tax and the grievous consequences of its non-payment.

-IBI tax is of crucial importance because it has associated a valuation for tax purposes of your home (known as ‘valor catastral’) which is used as the benchmark to calculate all your property-related taxes.
+IBI tax is of crucial importance because it has associated a valuation for tax purposes of your home known as 'cadastral value' (valor catastral, in Spanish) which is used as the benchmark to calculate all your property-related taxes.

 In other words, if you don’t have IBI tax set up, you cannot pay Non-Resident Imputed Income Tax nor Non-Resident Income Tax on your quarterly holiday lettings.
 Although this may sound good on paper, it really isn’t.